Skip to content

 into your platform

 Shoehorn ships a read-only MCP server.
 Point Claude, Cursor or Copilot at it and they answer questions about your stack from your real catalog: who owns a service, what depends on it, where the docs live.
-Grounded in live data, not guesses.

 • Read-only and safe.
 Assistants read context, they can't change anything.
 The CLI stays the path for writes.